Retros That Ship Changes Instead of Notes

 Theme

-Group related notes into patterns.
-One late review may be a one-off.
-Repeated late reviews are a workflow problem worth fixing.
+Group related notes until the underlying pattern is clear enough for the team to name.
+One late review can be a one-off.
+Repeated late reviews point to a workflow problem that deserves a focused experiment.

 Experiment

 Turn the theme into a small test.
-Avoid permanent policy changes at first.
-Pick one reversible change the team can try during the next sprint or work cycle.
+Start with a reversible change that the team can try during the next sprint or work cycle, and let evidence arrive before adopting permanent policy.

-Use this format: We believe changing X will improve Y. We will test it for N days and review Z.
+Use this format: We believe changing X in the current workflow will improve Y. We will test it for N days and review Z.

 Owner

 Every action needs one owner.
-The owner is not responsible for doing all the work.
-They keep the action visible, remove blockers, and bring it back for review.
+That person keeps the action visible, removes blockers, and brings it back for review.
+Other teammates can still do parts of the work.

 Signal